weberdaniel/reactive-cpp/README.md

 <img align='left' src="https://github.com/weberdaniel/supervisor-demo/blob/main/doc/images/reactive_design.jpg" width="230">

-The principle of reactive software design patterns have gained significant momentum.
+The principle of reactive software design patterns reach back to the 1970s but have gained momentum recently.
 In particular due to highly distributed software architectures.
 But also due to the rise of multi-core CPUs.
-An example of a reactive software design is the AXD301 Erricson switch, which provides a high nine-nines reliability (99.9999999%).
-When routing millions of connections, even smallest outages can impose high risks on a company.
+An example of a reactive software design is the AXD301 Ericsson switch, which provides a nine-nines reliability (99.9999999%).
+Routing millions of connections, even smallest outages can impose high risks on a company.

 The design principles of such devices become more and more adopted to other programming languages and domains, so the Reactive
-Manifesto has been  created to support the reactive software design: https://www.reactivemanifesto.org
+Manifesto has been created to support reactive software design: https://www.reactivemanifesto.org

 ## The 'Let it crash' pattern